museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 keywords: "CTF, Defcon, Defcon28, writeups, write-ups, challenges, Red Team"
 ---

+## Thoughts

+I want to start this post out by saying a big thank you to all the organizers and volunteers of Defcon 28.
+We are all facing a difficult time at the moment in one way or another.
+Everyone really stepped up to make this event as great as it could be through the constraints of being exclusively virtual.
+Though I missed not being physically on-site to drink myself into a stupor amongst peers and friends, in exchange I found this year to be particularly productive.
+I participated in the Red Team village's CTF as well as the IOT village's CTF.
+I also took Georgia Weidman's "Hands-On Exploit Development" training.
+Georgia has a solid understanding of the material and communicates not just the concepts but the details well.
+Although this course was mostly review, I walked away with a more solid foundation on GNU's Debugger, troubleshooting code, and exploitation.
+Big shoutout to the crew [@dc562](https://twitter.com/defcon562) you guys brought it this year and I couldn't be more proud.
+Please enjoy the write-ups from the challenges I completed in the Red Team village's CTF and feel free to contact me should you have any questions.

 ## Introduction

 | Challenge Name | Category | Solves | Points |